Off the Court

 This case study was presented at the 2nd China Chiropractic and Spine Health Summit in Shanghai on November 2, 2024, by Dr. Zhang Lewei, the senior team doctor of the China national team and Director of the Institute of Sports Medicine, General Administration of Sport of China.

 The presentation detailed a special case involving Wang Chuqin at the Paris Olympics in August 2024.
 (Since it was shared publicly in a medical meeting, it’s reasonable to assume its release is permitted.)
 With the demanding pace of the Olympics, neither Wang nor the coaching staff reported any significant injuries, aside from ongoing tightness in his triceps.
-After winning mixed doubles gold and exiting early in singles, Wang got a chance to be examined by Dr. Zhang Lewei before the men’s team event.
+After winning mixed doubles gold and exiting early in singles, Wang finally got a chance to be examined by Dr. Zhang Lewei before the men’s team event.
 He was diagnosed with a triceps spasm linked to cervical spine issues, a condition strikingly similar to the injury former world champion Zhang Jike suffered at the London Olympics 12 years ago.
-Having handled that case before, Dr. Zhang was familiar with the condition.
+(Dr. Zhang handled Zhang Jike’s case back then, and Wang’s coach, Xiao Zhan, was also coaching Zhang Jike at the time.)

 When the team’s regular acupuncture and physical therapy failed, Dr. Zhang performed targeted nerve adjustments in the cervical spine area, leading to “an 80% improvement” in Wang’s condition shortly after.
 Just goes to show how the right treatment at the right time can make all the difference.